 Enjoying a hidden gem: Angel’s Share.
 They have some Japanese whiskies that aren’t available anywhere else in the US.

 Staying out late: I think most of the places listed offer days that they are open until 4am.
-Pegu Club, Swift, St. Andrews, and Idle Hands are open until 3am Friday and Saturday.
+Pegu Club, Swift, and St. Andrews are open until 3am Friday and Saturday.
 But I believe Ward III is the only place that is open until 4am every day.

 After work drink: Flatiron Room for cocktails, jazz, whiskies from around the world, and tasty snacks.
 Ward III for cocktails, relaxed atmosphere, nice selection of whiskey.
 Idle Hands is a dive bar with a great whiskey selection and craft beers.
 St Andrews for scotch and seriously good sticky toffee pudding.
 Swift and Black Swan are relaxing spots with a nice selection of whiskey.